China Scholarship Council

 Students who hold a Masters degree should have an overall grade of Distinction with not less than a High Distinction in their research component(s).

 University of Adelaide students who meet the CSC acceptance criteria do NOT need to go through the preliminary assessment procedures and may lodge their application directly with the AGC once they have identified a supervisor.
-(Email Ms Janelle Palmer, International Research Scholarships Officer to obtain a copy of the CSC Application Form).
+(More information about how to apply will be made available when the round opens).

 Students already enrolled in their PhD do not appear to be eligible and even if they were would only be considered if they were Australian graduates who have met the above standards.